Ruthless Elimination (EditED)

 Let’s look at a time in my life when it seemed like I was going insane when in reality I was making a calculated choice to bring about future benefits.

 When my wife and I moved to Hawaii we refused to purchase a vehicle for over two years.
 Instead, we intentionally ordered our lives so that we would be close to everything we needed.
 We then paid $300 cash for two electric scooters and put all of the money we would have otherwise spent on vehicle expenses into an account dedicated to future investments.
-This account later allowed us to purchase assets that brought in an entirely new stream of cash flow.
+This account later allowed us to purchase cash-flowing assets that bring in an entirely new stream of revenue for our family.

-At first, our friends were wondering what kind of crazy people chose not to buy a car.
+At first, our friends were wondering what kind of crazy people move across the country and chose not to buy a car.
 Later on, they wondered how we were able to start a profitable business, seemingly out of thin air.

 We paid a heavy price during those years, then God blessed our efforts later with a reward that far outweighed the price.
 You will see this happening in your ministry if you are willing to ruthlessly eliminate all areas of your ministry that are dead or dying.